cs396-web-dev/spring2022/pages/_lectures/lecture09.md

       title: Introduction to python decorators
 ---

-Today we will be finishing up our discussion of REST API Endpoints, and will be transitioning back to the front end, with an introduction to JavaScript.
+Today we will be finishing up our discussion of REST API Endpoints by walking through how to implement the `/api/posts` endpoint.

 In the next few assignments, we'll be interacting with our REST API via JavaScript (more on that next week)!